Jomonh/to-do-list/README.md

 ## Getting started

-To get started with this project, run this in your command prompt/Terminal
+To clone this repository, run this in your command prompt/Terminal
 ```bash
   git clone https://github.com/Jomonh/to-do-list.git
 ```